geopm/geopm/service/docs/source/runtime.rst

 While the GEOPM control thread connects to the application it will automatically affinitize itself to the highest indexed core not used by the application if the application is not affinitized to a CPU on every core.
-In the case were the application is utilizing all cores of the system, the GEOPM control thread will be pinned to the highest logical CPU.
+In the case where the application is utilizing all cores of the system, the GEOPM control thread will be pinned to the highest logical CPU.